ghas-bootcamp/ghas-bootcamp/exercises/lab 3 - code-scanning.md

 #### Enabling code scanning

 1. On the `Security` tab, in the **Vulnerability alerts** section, click **Code scanning**, and then click the **Configure scanning tool** button.
+You will be directed to the `Code security and analysis` section of the repository settings.
+Click the drop down button **Set up** which provides two choices (Default, Advanced) - please select **Advanced** for this lab in order to generate the CodeQL related workflow file.

-2. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.
+3. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.

-3. Head over to the `Actions` tab to see the created workflow in action.
+4. Head over to the `Actions` tab to see the created workflow in action.
 Click on the workflow to view details and status for each analysis job.

 #### Reviewing any failed analysis job